 Basswood may be the wood type that’s most suitable for carving work since its timber is particularly soft with very minimal grain.
 Since its wood structure is so easy to mould and requires very little effort to be cut, it has been chosen to bring into factories to make into numerous applications, including the mass production of the guitar.
 One interesting thing about this wood type is that though it’s inexpensive, it has been used to make several high-end guitars.

-This is the most popularly used body wood type for the back and side of acoustics, and especially appealing to a lot of players due to a wide range of merits they offer at a very affordable price.
+This is the most popularly used body wood type for the back and side of acoustics, and especially appealing to a lot of players due to the wide range of merits they offer at a very affordable price.
 In fact, it is the wood type that was chosen by Gibson for the construction of the famous Les Paul and SG.
-Not only cheaper than Rosewood, Mahogany is also highly workable, offers good durability, impressive resonance and an overall balanced tone of highs, mids and lows.
+Not only cheaper than Rosewood, but Mahogany is also highly workable, offers good durability, impressive resonance, and an overall balanced tone of highs, mids, and lows.
 The lower-end D-18 is one significant example of a design that employed Mahogany on the back and sides, while its higher-end counterpart –the D-28, is made with Rosewood.

 Mahogany’s characteristics are known to add a definite amount of warmth and a typical woody tone to the guitar.
 In fact, you may find this tone familiar because The Beatles used Gibsons guitars, which used Mahogany in its acoustic parts, in their early recordings.
 In terms of finish, Mahogany would look best under clear or transparent coating.